Windows Resource Protection Could Not Perform the Requested Operation

 Solution #4: Enable Windows Module Installer

-There is possibility that the SFC not working issue is caused by the disabled Windows Modules Installer service.
+There is possibility that the SFC scannow not working issue is caused by the disabled Windows Modules Installer service.
 Thus, we can try enabling this service to get the Windows Resource Protection to perform requested operations.

-Bonus Tip: Backup Windows system in advance
+Bonus Tip: Backup your Windows System in Advance

 windows resource protection